WrestleMania X-Seven

 WrestleMania X-Seven, also known as WrestleMania 17, was a 2001 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It was the 17th annual WrestleMania and took place on April 1, 2001, at the Reliant Astrodome in Houston, Texas, marking the first WrestleMania held in the U.S. state of Texas.
-Twelve matches were contested at the event, including one broadcast exclusively on the Sunday Night Heat pre-show.

-The card comprised a total of 11 matches.
-In the main event was a No Disqualification match between The Rock and "Stone Cold" Steve Austin for the WWF Championship.
-The undercard included Triple H versus The Undertaker, the second Tables, Ladders, and Chairs match for the WWF Tag Team Championship and a Street Fight between Vince McMahon and Shane McMahon with Mick Foley as special guest referee.
-This was the WrestleMania debut of Paul Heyman, in which it was the only time on commentary.
+Twelve matches were contested at the event, including one broadcast exclusively on the Sunday Night Heat pre-show on MTV.
+The main event was a No Disqualification match between The Rock and "Stone Cold" Steve Austin for the WWF Championship.
+The undercard included Triple H versus The Undertaker, the second Tables, Ladders, and Chairs match for the WWF Tag Team Championship, and a Street Fight between Vince McMahon and Shane McMahon with Mick Foley as special guest referee.
+This also saw the WrestleMania debut of Paul Heyman, which was his only time on commentary.

 A record-breaking attendance for the Reliant Astrodome of 67,925 grossed US$3.5 million.
-Many in professional wrestling considered WrestleMania X-Seven to be the pinnacle of the company's famous Attitude Era, similar to how WrestleMania III was the pinnacle of the 1980s wrestling boom.
+Many in professional wrestling consider WrestleMania X-Seven to be the pinnacle of the company's famous Attitude Era, similar to how WrestleMania III was the pinnacle of the 1980s professional wrestling boom.
 The WWF bought out rival competition World Championship Wrestling (WCW) the week prior.
 In addition to its commercial success, the event has received acclaim from critics and fans, and is often regarded as the greatest WrestleMania of all time, and the greatest professional wrestling pay-per-view event ever produced.

 Production

-The event took place in the Reliant Astrodome in Houston, Texas.
+The 17th annual WrestleMania, promoted as WrestleMania X-Seven, took place at the Reliant Astrodome in Houston, Texas.

 Background

 WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
+It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.

 On April 3, 2000, the WWF announced that WrestleMania 17, stylized as WrestleMania X-Seven, was scheduled to be held on April 1, 2001, at the Reliant Astrodome in Houston, Texas, the first WrestleMania held in the U.S. state of Texas.
 Tickets went on sale to the general public on November 11, 2000, with 50,000 tickets sold on the first day.